Zhou Haibin: Early career

 In October 1999, Zhou Haibin joined Shandong Luneng's youth academy at age 14 and was a standout player for the youth sides.
 Zhou broke into the first team, after impressing in the youth academy, in the 2003 season and became a regular for Shandong.
 He scored his first goal for the club on 31 July 2003 in a league game with Shenyang Ginde.

 PSV Eindhoven

 Zhou joined Eredivisie side PSV Eindhoven in February 2009 on a free transfer from Shandong Luneng.
 There were some issues however between PSV Eindhoven and the KNVB on one side and the Chinese Football Association on the other, the latter having the right to hold released players for 30 more months.
 However, on 7 February 2009, PSV Eindhoven officially confirmed the capture of Zhou on a free transfer.
-He signed a one-year contract with an option for a further two and half-year extension.
+He signed a one-year contract with an option for a further two-and-a-half-year extension.
 On 7 October 2009, then manager Fred Rutten announced in an interview with Algemeen Dagblad that the club would not extend Zhou's contract at the end of his current deal and Zhou was officially released on 28 December 2009.